Conduit Fill Chart for Ethernet and Coaxial Cable

 Common Cause of Ethernet Cable Damage

 The vast majority of Ethernet cable failures (outside of terminations) is cable that has been damaged by improperly installing it.
-One of the most damage prone installation activities is running into conduit.
+One of the most damage prone installation activities is pulling Ethernet cable into pathways, especially conduit.

 Here are the common causes of Ethernet cable damage or poor performance when running into conduit: